stormpython/stormpython.github.io/_posts/2014-02-14-transitioning-to-industry-with-insight.md

 <ol>
   <li>
-<p>Did you need to show you had a lot of exposure to working with large data to get accepted?
+<p>Did you need to show you had a lot of exposure to working with big data to get accepted?
 If you did, what did you highlight?</p>
 <p>
   Having experience with large data sets is not a prerequisite.
 Having experience with data is.
 In fact, it is extremely uncommon for anyone in academia to deal with the amount of data you'd see in industry.
 The main thing to getting into Insight